 TULLOCH

-Tommy Smith never imagined the tiny pony purchased in 1956 would be a racing legend
+Tommy Smith never imagined the tiny pony purchased in 1956 would become a racing legend

 RACE RECORD - 53: 36-12-4